 Golf at The Royal Melbourne Golf Club

-Royal Melbourne’s two courses, the East Course and the West Course, are each ranked amongst the best in the world.
-Designed by Dr. Alister McKenzie, Royal Melbourne West is possibly the most famous of Australia’s golf courses.
-However both the east and west tracks are renowned as some of the best golf layouts in the world (both are ranked in the US Golf Digest World Top 100).
-Royal Melbourne has hosted numerous national and international events, most famously the 1959 Canada Cup, the 1970 World Cup of Golf and the 2008, 2011 Presidents Cup.
+The Royal Melbourne Golf Club’s two courses, the East Course and the West Course, are each ranked amongst the best in the world.
+Designed by Dr. Alister McKenzie, The Royal Melbourne West is possibly the most famous of Australia’s golf courses.
+However both the East and West tracks are renowned as some of the best golf layouts in the world (both are ranked in the US Golf Digest World Top 100).
+The Royal Melbourne Golf Club has hosted numerous national and international events, most famously the 1959 Canada Cup, the 1970 World Cup of Golf and the 2008, 2011 Presidents Cup.
 In 2019 the Presidents Cup will once again return to Royal Melbourne, providing international players with the challenging route of the Composite Course – a combination of the best holes (12 holes from West and 6 holes from East) from each routing.

 Designer: Alister Mackenzie (1931)